K0bin/CardsNewTab/README.md

 https://rawgithub.com/Rhedox/CardsNewTab/master/index.htm

 I won't continue it.
-In it's current form the page is a bit buggy and the code is qwful.
-Please don't look into it.
+In it's current state the page is a bit buggy and the code is awful.
+Please don't look into it. .__.